You Have To Eat Here on Your Trip to Rome!!

 Truth be told, it is next to impossible to ‘stumble’ upon a great restaurant in Rome, especially in any of the major tourist areas.
 You know it’s a bad sign (literally and figuratively) when you see ‘no frozen food’ signage displayed at restaurants spilling onto Piazza Navona.
 I mean, the food at these restaurants just plain sucks.
 Over priced garbage that is the opposite of authentic.
 So bad that I rather eat at Olive Garden in the strip mall back home… and Olive Garden is undoubtedly the bane of my existence.
 I rather eat tar.

-Oh Rome, why couldn’t you just have lived in an existence untainted by hoards of gelato-gobbling tourists?
+Oh Rome, why couldn’t you just have remained untainted by hoards of gelato-gobbling tourists?

 I digress.
 Finding a great meal in Rome has its challenges, but it’s not impossible with a bit of research.
 And if you’re lucky enough to stumble upon a delightful little blog called Traveling Fig….. then on your trip to Rome you might just have the best meals of your entire life.